Bachelor of Engineering (Honours) (Aerospace Engineering)

 - Our facilities including a flight simulator, mechatronics research space, a refrigeration lab, six laser labs, machines for tensile and compression testing, an aerodynamics laboratory with four wind tunnels and mechanical workshop

-- Study options that allow you to gain practical engineering skills working on multidisciplinary and collaborative projects and practical design courses in our ChallEng program.
+- Study options that allow you to gain practical engineering skills working on multidisciplinary and collaborative projects and practical design courses in our ChallEng program, opens in a new window.

 Take part in interactive learning through the ChallEng program.
 The ChallENG program connects students, academics and companies to exciting, real-world projects and learning-based initiatives.
 The program will prepare you for your future career by helping develop technical and design skills and expanding your professional expertise.